DCGM/pero-worker/README.md

 . ./.venv/bin/activate
 ```

-Download pero-ocr to `pero-ocr/` folder and `pero-worker-libs` to libs folder:
+Download pero-ocr to `pero-ocr/` folder and `pero-worker-libs` to libs folder using:

 ```
 git submodule init